 How to Take Care of Yourself?

 If you find yourself in a situation where you are helping take care of some of the day to day task for a loved one due to their poor health, you are probably stressed out.
 Some of the following tips should be used to ensure that you do not get worn out and can continue providing support for your family member.

 Talking honestly and openly about the situation with family and friends is a great way to explain the difficulties you are having.
 It also provides an opportunity to discuss any problems before they arise. if people are unwilling to discuss problems, the chance of finding effective solutions to problems becomes unnecessarily difficult.

 Don't get sidelined from life and the activities that you love because you are stressed out.
 Sports and hobbies are not only great for taking your mind off of whatever is bothering you, but also the teammates and friends that you make within these activities might be able to offer support and advice.
 For more information on this topic check out Continuing Hobbies After Tragedy.

 Talk to a Professional Therapist

-Carroll from Michigan wrote to us not to long ago about her experience dealing with the declining health of a loved one.
+Carroll from Michigan wrote to us not too long ago about her experience dealing with the declining health of a loved one.
 Her email is what got me to start thinking about this topic, which eventually led to this article.
-Carroll had been dealing with declining health of her father for two years and said:
+Carroll had been dealing with the declining health of her father for two years and said: